MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_containers.md

 ### Connect with Container

 PowerShell direct can be used to connect to a container.
 This may be helpful if you need to manually perform a task such as installing software, starting a processes or troubleshooting a container.
 Because PowerShell direct is being used, a PowerShell session can be created with the container regardless of network configuration.
-For more infotmation on PowerShell Direct see the [PowerShell Direct Blog](http://blogs.technet.com/b/virtualization/archive/2015/05/14/powershell-direct-running-powershell-inside-a-virtual-machine-from-the-hyper-v-host.aspx)
+For more information on PowerShell Direct see the [PowerShell Direct Blog](http://blogs.technet.com/b/virtualization/archive/2015/05/14/powershell-direct-running-powershell-inside-a-virtual-machine-from-the-hyper-v-host.aspx)

 To create an interactive session with the container, use the `Enter-PSSession` command.